Astrological age: Calculation aspects

-First point of Aries alignment - the fiducial point
+First point of Aries alignment – the fiducial point

 Approximately every 26,000 years the zodiacal constellations, the associated sidereal zodiac, and the tropical zodiac used by western astrologers basically align.
 Technically this is when the tropical and sidereal "first point in Aries" (Aries 0°) coincided.
 This alignment is often called the fiducial point and, if the fiducial point could be found, fairly exact timeframes of all the astrological ages could be accurately determined if the method used to determine the astrological ages is based on the equal-sized 30 degrees per age and do not correspond to the exact constellation configuration in the sky.

 However this fiducial point is difficult to determine because while there is no ambiguity about the tropical zodiac used by western astrologers, the same cannot be said of the sidereal zodiac used by Vedic astrologers.
 Vedic astrologers do not have unanimity on the exact location in space of their sidereal zodiac.
 This is because the sidereal zodiac is superimposed upon the irregular zodiacal constellation, and there are no unambiguous boundaries of the zodiacal constellations.

 Modern day astronomers have defined boundaries, but this is a recent development by astronomers who are divorced from astrology, and cannot be assumed to be correct from the astrological perspective.
 While most astronomers and some astrologers agree that the fiducial point occurred in or around the 3rd to 5th centuries AD, there is no consensus on any exact date or tight timeframe within these three centuries.
 A number of dates are proposed by various astronomers and even wider timeframes by astrologers.
 (For an alternative approach to calibrating precession, see Alternative approach to calibrating precession in New, alternative, and fringe theories section below).

 As an example of a mystic contemporary approach to precession, in Max Heindel's astrology writings, it is described, that last time the starting-point of the sidereal zodiac agreed with the tropical zodiac occurred in AD 498.
 A year after these points were in exact agreement, the Sun crossed the equator about fifty seconds of space into the constellation Pisces.
-The year following it was one minute and forty seconds into Pisces, and so it has been creeping backwards ever since, until at the present time the Sun crosses the equator in about nine degrees in the constellation Pisces.
+The year following it was one minute and forty seconds into Pisces, and so it has been creeping backward ever since, until at the present time the Sun crosses the equator in about nine degrees in the constellation Pisces.
 Based on this approach, it will thus be about 600 years before it actually crosses the celestial equator in the constellation Aquarius.
 However this is only one of many approaches and so this must remain speculation at this point of time.

-Table of past ages

-The following table of astrological ages was compiled by Neil Mann, and are based on typical durations cited for each era, as well as developments in human history based cited as being influenced by the vernal equinox sign thereof.
-He notes that the supposed influences of the zodiac signs on human history are biased and rely on widely varying dates, as well as selective cherry picking of evidence.